 In either case, if you suspect that you are a victim of flat denial, we are here to tell you: this is NOT your fault, and you’re not alone.
-This happens to women all the time, unfortunately.
-And until we can put a stop to it, women are going to have to deal with the aftermath.
-We have written these guidelines based on our experience with flat denial.
-We hope you find them helpful.
-If you have questions, please contact us.
+Please don’t hesitate to contact us for help.

 Flat denial is a traumatic experience.
 In some cases, it rises to the level of medical assault and battery.
 Feelings of betrayal, violation, sadness, rage, regret, panic and despair are all normal after an assault.
 If you find these feelings to be lingering, severe and/or debilitating, please seek help from a qualified mental health professional.

 The first resource for locating such a professional is the social worker or nurse navigator at your hospital.
 Even if you aren’t experiencing extreme distress, speaking with a therapist or social worker who specializes in cancer related issues can be very helpful in processing what has happened to you, as well as in deciding how to move forward.
 Many localities have non-profit cancer community centers that offer support groups and sometimes even individual counselling at low or no cost to cancer patients.